Hoppa yfir valmynd

 The objective, as provided for by law, is to have transport and communications which are quick, efficient, safe, environmentally sustainable and support rural settlements.
 Actions aimed at increasing safety deliver results in fewer accidents, making it necessary to place sufficient emphasis on safety planning for all transport.
 Efforts are also made to reduce the environmental impact of transportation by a variety of measures, such as shortening routes and subsidising public transportation.

-The Minister of Transport and Local Government is to submit to the Icelandic parliament Althingi a transport programme in the form of a parliamentary resolution at four-year intervals.
+The Minister of Infrastructure is to submit to the Icelandic parliament Althingi a transport programme in the form of a parliamentary resolution at four-year intervals.
 This programme lays out the government's policy and objectives for all transport sectors for the next twelve years.
 Another four-year programme, covering the works projects which are part of the twelve-year programme, is also presented and reviewed every two years.
 The transport programme is prepared in extensive collaboration with local authorities and various other stakeholders.
 Public meetings and a transport congress are held to encourage discussion and obtain suggestions.

 Telecommunications